-Classroom theory and clinical experiences will provide a foundation for nursing of children and their families from birth through adolescence.
+In this course the nursing process and clinical judgement will be utilized to provide a foundation for nursing of children and their families from birth through adolescence.
 The nurse's role in health promotion, health maintenance and health restoration will be emphasized.
-Supervised clinical experiences, lecture, discussion, research and computer assignments will be utilized to promote student learning.
+Clinical experience within acute care and/or community-based settings provide an opportunity for practical application of related material.

-Prerequisites BIO223/BIO223L, NU110, NU112, NU114, NU115, NU116, NU122, NU124, and PSY102
+Prerequisites: BIO223/BIO223L, NU110, NU112, NU114, NU115, NU116, NU122, NU124, and PSY102